Our Guide to What the World’s Top Central Banks Will Do Next

 - Forecast for end of 2019: 4.35%

 The People’s Bank of China is leaning toward an easing bias with more cuts of reserve-requirement ratios in the pipeline this year.
 The policy tweaks come amid a slowing domestic economy that’s complicated by rising trade tensions with the U.S. Still, policy makers won't have too much leeway for adjustments as they’d also need to contain debt growth.

 That dilemma has prompted the PBOC to tighten with one hand and loosen with the other.
 It has pledged to use monetary policy tools comprehensively and increase funding supply to smaller firms to support growth and fend off external shocks.
 Yet it also refrained from raising borrowing costs in open market operations in June even as the Fed tightens.
-Even so, with cross-border capital management policies in place, capital repatriation and strong currency weakening aren’t likely to be a big concern.
+The central bank’s balancing act may also be complicated by moves in the currency, with June’s slump in the yuan bringing echoes of the 2015 devaluation.

 What Our Economists Say: “The balance of concerns for the People’s Bank of China is shifting back toward supporting growth.
 That’s reflected in recent moves to cut the reserve requirement ratio — providing more funds for lending, and the decision to keep rates on hold following the Fed’s June hike — breaking the past pattern.
 The PBOC is not about to open the lending floodgates — deleveraging remains a priority.
 It does appear concerned about recent signs of fading investment, more corporate defaults, and the growing risk of trade war.
 Expect more targeted support — as the PBOC attempts to combine minimal stimulus with maximal reform.” —Tom Orlik